home-assistant/home-assistant.io/source/_integrations/vacuum.markdown

 ## The state of a vacuum entity

-A vacuum entity can have the following states:
+A vacuum {% term entity %} can have the following states:

 - **Cleaning**: The vacuum is currently cleaning.
 - **Docked**: The vacuum is currently docked.
 It is assumed that docked can also mean charging.